Call for College Fellows

 Who is Eligible?

-All full-time Arts & Sciences faculty in full-time salaried appointments (tenured, tenure-track, or members of the academic general faculty on three-year appointments) are eligible and encouraged to apply.
+All full-time Arts & Sciences faculty in ongoing appointments are eligible and encouraged to apply.

-What is Required of the Inaugural College Fellows?
+What is Required of the College Fellows, Cohort 4?

-The third cohort of College Fellows will serve beginning May 2018 and end at the conclusion of the Fall 2020 semester (see table below).
-College Fellows must serve the entirety of these academic semesters in residence at the University of Virginia, with the expectation of participation in College Fellows functions on Grounds through the course of the 2.5 year term.
+The fourth cohort of College Fellows will serve four semesters as College Fellows beginning August 2019 and ending at the conclusion of the Spring 2021 semester.
+College Fellows must serve the entirety of this term (excluding summers) in residence at the University of Virginia, with the expectation of participation in College Fellows functions on Grounds through the course of the two-year term.

 Course Development & Teaching

-The Summer and Fall of 2018 will be devoted to orientation and course development.
+In addition to the two-year teaching term, College Fellows will devote several days in Spring 2019 to orientation and course development.
 During this time the Fellows will:

-- work alongside the already appointed College Fellows to conceptualize and refine the Engagement experience, with particular emphasis on the thematic design (for instance in shared summer reading and speakers and theme for the Engagements Lecture Series) for Academic year 2019-20;
+- work alongside the already appointed College Fellows to conceptualize and refine the Engagement experience, with particular emphasis on the thematic design for Academic year 2020-21;

-- design and develop individual Engagement courses to be taught in the following semesters.
+- design and develop individual Engagement courses to be taught in Fall 2019 – Spring 2021.

-All members of the third College Fellows cohort will teach in the Engagements during the Spring 2019 semester, the 2019-20 academic year, and the fall 2020 semester.
-The teaching load for these four semesters will constitute two-thirds of the instructional effort within the faculty member’s department(s).
-The third College Fellows cohort will rotate out of their teaching obligation in the Engagements after the Fall ’20 semester.
+All members of the fourth College Fellows cohort will teach in the Engagements during the 2019-20 and 2020-21 academic years.
+The teaching load for these four semesters will equate to two-thirds of the instructional effort within the faculty member’s department(s).
+In practice, faculty who teach two (3 credit) semester-long courses will teach two (2 credit) half semester courses.
+The fourth College Fellows cohort will rotate out of their teaching obligation in the Engagements after the Spring ’21 semester.

 For the duration of their term, College Fellows will participate in activities to build collegiality and a shared vision of the undergraduate experience.
-This will take the form of regular meetings and colloquia among the Fellows.
-This may also include College Fellows-sponsored events such as lectures for the University community, symposia, and seminars on the liberal arts and sciences at UVA.
+This will take the form of regular meetings, dinners, and colloquia among the Fellows.
+This may also include College Fellows-sponsored events such as lectures for the University community, symposia, and seminars regarding the liberal arts and sciences at UVA.

-For those faculty for whom a full-time appointment to the College Fellows program will interfere with critical teaching in one’s home department, a modified appointment will be considered by the selection committee.
+For those faculty for whom a full-time appointment to the College Fellows program will interfere with critical teaching in one’s home department, a modified appointment will be considered by the hiring committee.

 What is the Compensation?